-So you’ve already got yourself a reusable silicone straw or two and you recycle and compost to the best of your ability, but you’d like to make your kitchen even ecofriendlier — which isn’t always easy.
+If you’ve already got yourself a reusable silicone straw or two, and you recycle and compost to the best of your ability, you might be looking for ways make your kitchen even eco-friendlier — which isn’t always easy.
 “It’s not always possible to make the choices you prefer to make due to constraints like time and money,” says Micaela Preston of the natural-living blog Mindful Momma.
 “My philosophy is to help people understand the small choices they can make, and that any choice they make is a good choice.”
-A great place to start is by finding products that allow you to avoid plastic wrap and paper waste is a great place to start.
-Plus, as Preston notes, these items are durable, attractive, and nicer to use than disposable products.
-To find out other simple ways to achieve a more sustainable kitchen, we turned to Preston and other experts who make it their business to live as sustainably as possible.
+A great place to start is by finding products that allow you to avoid plastic wrap and paper waste, according to Preston, who adds that lots of sustainable products are actually more durable, attractive, and nicer to use than their single-use counterparts.
+To find other ways to create a more sustainable kitchen, we turned to Preston and eight other experts who make it their business to live as sustainably as possible for their recommendations.

 Best alternatives to plastic wrap

-Plastic wrap is a workhorse of a product in any kitchen, but if you’re trying to cut out plastic, you’ll want to find a more sustainable option.
-Preston’s choice is this set of reusable bowl covers that are made from food-safe laminated cotton.
-They have elasticized edges that allow each cover to fit snugly around a bowl and can be wiped down or laundered.
+Plastic wrap is a workhorse in any kitchen, but if you’re trying to cut out plastic, you’ll want to find a more sustainable option.
+Preston opts for a set of reusable bowl covers that have elasticized edges that allow each cover to fit snugly around a bowl.
+They can also be wiped down or laundered.
 Her favorite covers, from Etsy, are currently unavailable, but these well-reviewed covers on Amazon are very similar — and cost a fraction of her favorite’s price.

-Two of our experts, Preston and Francine Jay (who recently published her second book, Lightly: How to Live a Simple, Serene, and Stress-free Life), say that another super-basic solution for avoiding plastic bags is to keep a set of flour-sack dish towels in your kitchen, Preston suggests.
-“I use them to wrap up bread, cover bowls with them for short periods of time, and I use them to cover my kombucha while it ferments,” she says.
-“They’re lightweight and breathable.”
+Two of our experts, Preston and Francine Jay (who recently published her second book, Lightly: How to Live a Simple, Serene, and Stress-free Life), say that another super-basic solution for avoiding plastic bags is to keep a set of flour-sack dish towels in your kitchen.
+Says Preston: “I use them to wrap up bread, cover bowls with them for short periods of time, and I use them to cover my kombucha while it ferments.”
+She likes that they’re also “lightweight and breathable.”

 Best alternative to Ziploc bags

 Preston’s favorite alternative to plastic storage bags are these reusable silicone bags by Stasher (Boyd is also a fan and likes to keep them in her grocery tote).
 Billed as “the world’s first fully functional, self-sealing, non-plastic bag,” Stasher bags come in a variety of sizes and are airtight, can be put in the freezer and microwave — and even in boiling water for sous-vide cooking.

-Strat contributor Alison Freer also swears by reusable food bags, specifically Rezip’s stand-up, leakproof, zipper-top bags made from FDA–grade PEVA material, which are “the closest thing I’ve found to the classic disposable zipper-lock storage bag,” according to her.
+Strategist contributor Alison Freer also swears by reusable food bags, specifically Rezip’s stand-up, airtight, leakproof, zipper-top bags made from FDA–grade PEVA material, which are “the closest thing I’ve found to the classic disposable zipper-lock storage bag,” according to her.
 They come in a set of three, which makes them a little more budget-friendly than the Stasher bag, which is sold individually.

 Best nonplastic food-storage containers

 Bea Johnson, a pioneer of the zero-waste lifestyle and author of the book Zero Waste Home, favors French canning jars by Le Parfait for all of her food-storage needs.
 Not only do the lids stay attached (preventing a drawerful of mismatched tops), the jars can be refrigerated, put in the freezer, used for bulk goods in the pantry, taken to the store when grocery shopping, and even used to store trash.
-It has eliminated the use of aluminum foil, plastic wrap, wax paper, and Ziploc bags from her home.
+According to Johnson, these have eliminated the use of aluminum foil, plastic wrap, wax paper, and Ziploc bags in her home.

-Lauren Singer, who is behind the blog Trash Is for Tossers and a follower of zero-waste living in New York City, stands behind the humble Mason jar for a number of purposes, including food storage and grocery shopping.
+Lauren Singer, who is behind the blog Trash Is for Tossers and the waste-free store Package Free Shop, stands behind the humble Mason jar for a number of purposes, including food storage and grocery shopping.
 She recommends bringing them along to the farmers’ market or the store, where you can buy grains, nuts, and other items in bulk, a.k.a., without any packaging.
-(If you buy through her Package Free Shop, you can rest assured that the packaging will come with no plastic.)
+You can buy them in bulk, too, for not too much money.

 Stainless-steel containers are another type of food storage that our experts turn to when they want to cut down on plastic.
 “I lived in India for a while, and this is the staple item everyone uses for lunch,” says Rosen.
 “I like this one because it doesn’t leak, is good for the dishwasher, and is made from great materials.”
 Singer also prefers stainless-steel containers, especially for storing meat and fish.

 Best reusable produce bags

 You can also replace single-use plastic produce bags with reusable ones when you go grocery shopping, according to our experts.
-Environmental-lifestyle expert Danny Seo, of Naturally, Danny Seo, also loves cotton produce bags.
-“My biggest pet peeve is plastic bags,” he says.
-“These bags I found on Amazon.”
+Environmental-lifestyle expert Danny Seo of blog Naturally, Danny Seo, loves using cotton produce bags, specifically “these bags I found on Amazon.”
 He calls the netted bags a “game-changer,” adding that “they’re breathable, lightweight, all-natural, and hold everything from loose lettuce to lemons.
 I love not using any plastic at the store to get my groceries.”